cloudflare/cloudflare-docs-engine/src/content/reference/web-crypto.md

   {
     name: 'SHA-256',
   },
-  myText, //The data you want to hash as an ArrayBuffer )
+  myText, // The data you want to hash as an ArrayBuffer )

 console.log(new Uint8Array(myDigest))